mjkanji/skypilot-temporal-demo/article.md

 # Durable Execution of AI Workloads with Temporal and SkyPilot

-AI is eating the world — and your org's budget.
-With the growing demand for AI-powered features across industries, GPU scarcity, higher costs, and managing complex infrastructure are all hampering data and AI teams' ability to innovate and deliver new products effectively.
+AI is eating the world — and your org’s budget.
+As demand for AI-powered features surges across industries, teams are under pressure to deliver and iterate faster than ever.

-Temporal [helps AI/ML developers model and durably execute their workflows](https://temporal.io/blog/ai-ml-and-data-engineering-workflows-with-temporal), but managing the infrastructure to power these workflows remains a challenge.
+In this competitive landscape, the ability to iterate and learn faster provides a meaningful advantage.
+Temporal addresses this by allowing AI/ML developers to [orchestrate complex workflows](https://temporal.io/blog/ai-ml-and-data-engineering-workflows-with-temporal) with ease, enabling them to focus on business logic rather than building complex state machines or writing error-handling code.

+But while Temporal tackles orchestration, challenges like GPU scarcity, rising hardware costs, and infrastructure complexity are still hampering developers' ability to innovate and deliver new products effectively.

-Improving GPU availability and reducing costs by incorporating multiple providers is one obvious solution, but the operational overhead from managing a multi-cloud setup can be rather significant, often requiring a dedicated DevOps team and more than one Kubernetes ninja.
+Using multiple cloud providers to improve GPU availability and reduce costs seems like an obvious fix, but the operational overhead from managing a multi-cloud setup can be rather significant, often requiring a dedicated DevOps team and more than one Kubernetes ninja.

 Surely, there's a better way to do this?